Leading you to the great outdoors

 Factory fit v Retro fit

-As mentioned at the start there are several companies which specialise in the manufacturing of regulators, such as, Huma and Robert Lane.
+As mentioned at the start there are several companies which specialist in the manufacturing of regulators, such as, Huma and Robert Lane.
 You can buy directly from both, a regulator designed specifically for a given rifle which will be set accordingly to a certain pressure.
 Depending on your skill / bravery / available equipment and time you then can install these yourself and you will definitely get a performance lift in consistency but maybe a slight drop in power, however in our experience fitting the reg is only part of the job.
 To release its full potential the whole firing cycle needs to be balanced and in many cases internals (valve, spring etc) need to be modified or changed .
 As every rifle is slightly different this is a job that needs knowledge and experience to accomplish, and there are plenty of experts in this field, we use Dave Wellam (Airmasters) but XTX Air also have a good reputation.
 If you're DIY fitting you will require access to a reliable chronograph to ensure you comply with the law.

 So all things considered a factory fitted regulator that will be individually tuned and supplied with a warranty for £100 seems like excellent value.
 The new Air Arms Ultimate Sporter 'R' for example.
 The regulator takes an already fantastic rifle to another level, so why compromise.